mark-hennessy/flow-vs-typescript/README.md

 # Scratch
-A sandbox app to help me experiment with various JavaScript technologies.
+A sandbox app to experiment with various JavaScript technologies.

-## Main Goal
-Compare ES6/Flow and Typescript.
+The main goal is to compare ES6/Flow and Typescript.

-## Secondary Goals
-Experiment with:
+Secondary goals are to experimentation with:

 * Build tools
 * NPM dependency management